wanyuenmei/quilt/specs/spark/README.md

 change `(define Namespace "CHANGE_ME")` to a different name.

 ### Build `sparkPI.spec`
-Execute `quilt run github.com/NetSys/quilt/specs/spark/sparkPI.spec` to build this Stitch specification.
+Start the Quilt daemon with `quilt daemon`.
+Then, in a separate shell, execute `quilt run github.com/NetSys/quilt/specs/spark/sparkPI.spec` to build this Stitch specification.

 Quilt will now begin provisioning several VMs on your cloud provider.
 Five VMs